Computer Science and Engineering (MEng)

 - The MEng degree cannot be conferred prior to the BS degree.

-Since the Computer Engineering and Computer Science MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Computer Engineering and Computer Science bachelor degree program at Speed School.
+Since the Computer Science and Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Computer Science and bachelor degree program at Speed School.

 The requirements for admission or readmission to a master of engineering program are: